 PolyMet commenced the environmental review and permitting process in 2004.
-In 2005, the MDNR published its Environmental Assessment Worksheet Decision Document establishing the MDNR as the lead state agency and the USACE as the lead federal agency for preparation of an EIS for NorthMet.
+In October 2005 the MDNR published its Environmental Assessment Worksheet Decision Document that set out the scope of the EIS and established the MDNR as the lead state agency and the USACE as the lead federal agency responsible for the NorthMet EIS.
+In 2006 the Co-lead Agencies appointed ERM as EIS Contractor to prepare the EIS.

-In November 2009, the Co-lead Agencies published the NorthMet draft EIS, which marked the start of a period for public review and comment including two public meetings.
+In November 2009 the Co-lead Agencies published the NorthMet draft EIS, which marked the start of a period for public review and comment, including two public meetings.
 The EPA issued an extensive comment letter and rating of the project and the draft EIS in its role as reviewer of projects that could impact the environment.

-In June 2010, the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS incorporating a proposed land exchange with the USFS and expanding government agency cooperation.
-The USFS joined the USACE as a federal Co-lead Agency and in June 2011, the EPA joined as a Cooperating Agency.
+In June 2010 the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS incorporating a proposed land exchange with the USFS and expanding government agency cooperation.
+The USFS joined the USACE as a federal Co-lead Agency and in June 2011 the EPA joined as a Cooperating Agency.

-On December 6, 2013 the Co-lead Agencies published the SDEIS, which started a new period for public review and comment, including three public meetings, which ended on March 13, 2014.
+In December 2013 the Co-lead Agencies published the SDEIS, which started a new period for public review and comment, including three public meetings.
 The EPA issued comments on the SDEIS, which included an EC-2 rating.
 The EC-2 rating is the highest rating for a proposed mining project, so far as the Company is aware.
 The highest rating LO (Lack of Objections) is typically applied to non-industrial projects such as the Upper Mississippi National Wildlife and Fish Refuge Comprehensive Conservation Plan Implementation.
 The EC-2 (Environmental Concerns) rating is the same as received by some other notable Minnesota projects including the Central Corridor Light Rail Project in the Twin Cities and the St. Croix River Crossing which have been built or are in the process of being constructed.